Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 There's no dynamic memory allocation and deallocation in our simple distributed SPSC, so it is memory-safe.

-== Theoretical proofs of LTQueueV1
+== Theoretical proofs of dLTQueue

 === Notation

-The structure of LTQueueV1 is presented again in @remind-modified-ltqueue-tree.
+The structure of dLTQueue is presented again in @remind-modified-ltqueue-tree.

 As a reminder, the bottom rectangular nodes are called the *enqueuer nodes* and the circular node are called the *tree nodes*.
 Tree nodes that are attached to an enqueuer node are called *leaf nodes*, otherwise, they are called *internal nodes*.
 Each *enqueuer node* is hosted on the enqueuer that corresponds to it.
 The enqueuer nodes accomodate an instance of our distributed SPSC in @distributed-spsc and a `Min_timestamp` variable representing the minimum timestamp inside the SPSC.
 Each *tree node* stores a rank of a enqueuer that's attached to the subtree which roots at the *tree node*.